ToddB22/Todd-Example/README.md

 ## Set up the Demo API

+Setting up the API is optional.
+If you choose to set up the API Demo the steps are described below.
 You can set up this Express demo server to test making secure API calls from your React application.

 ### Get the Express API demo